papivot/pace-docs/PKS Harbor integration.md

 We will now use the `alpine:v1` container image already uploaded to the Harbor registry to deploy it as a pod in a K8S cluster.

-Modify the below yaml with your [Harbor_fqdn] and sav
+Modify the below yaml with your [Harbor_fqdn] and save.

 ```yaml
 apiVersion: v1